gazmull/discord-paginationembed/README.md

 * Fork this repository.
 * Execute `npm install`
 * Code and code and code and code and... code!
-* `npm test` to verify your additions/adjustments are following ESLint's rules and verify docs are valid.
+* `npm test` to verify if your additions/adjustments are following ESLint's rules and to verify if the docs are valid.
 * File a [Pull Request](https://github.com/gazmull/discord-paginationembed/compare)!

 # License